 - Data Feeds

 You have more options with Neto compared to Shopify.

 The Shopify app store has dozens of categories with a wide range of Shopify and third-party apps to help you manage your store.

 Since Shopify is very well known and used by hundreds of thousands of sites, many developers have created apps for Shopify and many popular services have created apps to integrate with Shopify.

-There are well over two thousand apps available.
+There are well over seven thousand apps available.

-While Neto may not have as many apps in its store as Shopify does, it still has a pretty decent selection of over 100 apps and integrations.
+While Neto may not have as many apps in its store as Shopify does, it still has a pretty decent selection of about 100 apps and integrations.